What is the current state of chess engines?

 Diagram illustrating genetic algorithms.

-We repeat this for a few hundred generations and we would be left with a single model that has been optimized for the fitness function.
+Rinse and repeat for a few hundred generations and we would be left with a single model that has been optimized for the fitness function.

-Now we have the issue of defining an appropriate fitness function, to make sure we really chose the models that have the best chance of producing accurate evaluations.
-To do this I downloaded a large number of lichess and chess engine games from the internet in PGN format.
+But we still need to define an appropriate fitness function.
+We want to chose the models that have the best chance of producing accurate evaluations for a wide variety of positions.
+To do this I downloaded a large number of lichess games in PGN format.
 PGN stands for “portable game notation” and it encodes chess games into a series of moves with a bit of metadata.

 [Event "F/S Return Match"]